JxNull/PythonStart/README.md

 April/1st/2018

-Python exercise project in purpose of improve programming skill
+Exercise projects in purpose of improve programming skill

-This Python Project begin with fundamental materials
+This Python project begin with fundamental materials